 Prerequisites: Familiarity with Swift, macOS development concepts (AppKit, AXUIElement, CGWindowID), and basic tiling window manager concepts.

-OmniWM is built with Swift Package Manager (Swift 6.2, strict concurrency).
-There are four targets with a clear dependency graph:
+OmniWM is built with Swift Package Manager (Swift 6.4, strict concurrency, language mode v6).
+There are four first-party targets plus one binary target, with a clear dependency graph:

 OmniWMIPC (zero dependencies — shared IPC protocol models)